Coarse Cohomology with twisted Coefficients: Constant Coefficients

-\end{thm} \begin{proof} By the equalizer diagram for sheaves a sheaf naturally converts coproducts into products.
-If $X$ is oneended and $U,V$ a coarse cover of $X$ with nonboundeds then $U,V$ intersect nontrivially.
+Here $A(X)$ means the evaluation of the constant sheaf $A$ on $X$ at $X$. \end{thm} \begin{proof} By the equalizer diagram for sheaves a sheaf naturally converts finite coproducts into finite products.
+If $X$ is one-ended and $U,V$ a coarse cover of $X$ with nonboundeds then $U,V$ intersect nontrivially.
 Thus $A(X)=A$ in this case.
 If $X$ has infinitely many ends then there is a directed system

 in the dual category of $\mathcal I_X$ which is the category of coarse covers of $X$.
 Here the $U_i$ are nonbounded and constitute a coarse disjoint union in $X$.
 Now we use \cite[Definition 2.2.5]{Tamme1994} by which